RaphaelRibes/GeCKO-MTruncatula/READS_MAPPING/README.md

 &nbsp;

-<ins>An example of config_ReadsMapping.yml file can be found in the EXAMPLE/CONFIG folder</ins>.
+<ins>Examples of config_ReadsMapping.yml files can be found in the EXAMPLE/.../CONFIG folders</ins>.

 &nbsp;